Pensacola Theft Defense Attorney | Expert Guide to Legal Representation in Florida

 In addition to imprisonment, convicted individuals may face substantial fines.
 Misdemeanor theft can result in fines up to $1,000, while felony theft fines can reach $10,000 or more.
 Courts also commonly order restitution, requiring the offender to compensate the victim for their losses.

-Florida Theft Laws and Penalties in Pensacola (1)
+Theft Laws in Colorado

 Role of a Pensacola Theft Defense Attorney